-The restrictions on the cross-border transfers of PII mentioned in question 31 under the Amendment will be applicable to transfers to service providers.
-They may also be applicable to onward transfers as long as the transferors of such onward transfers are subject to the APPI as amended.
+The restrictions on the cross-border transfers of PII mentioned in question 31 are applicable to transfers to service providers.
+They may also be applicable to onward transfers in the sense that the initial PII data users must ensure that not only the transferors of such onward transfers but also their transferees adhere to the cross-border restrictions of the Amended APPI.